agodwinp/mern-social-network/README.md

 Lastly within the `client/package.json` we need to make a proxy.
 This is because when we make a request with axios, we dont have to want to write the same prefix to the URI every time, e.g. `http://localhost:5000`.
 We can do this by creating a proxy.

+#### 22. Clean up frontend and use initial components

+When creating components, if you type `racf` then hit enter, it will automatically create a react arrow component function for you.